Immanuelolivia1/ContractReview-seaport-ConduitController.sol/README.md

     {
 ```
 This function deploys a new conduit using a supplied conduit key and assigning an initial owner for the deployed conduit.
-The argument conduitkey it used to deploy the conduit.
+The parameter conduitkey it used to deploy the conduit.
-The argument initialOwner is the initial owner to set for the new conduit.
+The parameter initialOwner is the initial owner to set for the new conduit.
 This function returns the address of the newly deployed conduit.
 ``` solidity
 62. if (initialOwner == address(0)) {